ONSdigital/census-rm-case-api/README.md

 This case api service provides a range of Restful endpoints that -
 * Retrieve case details by case id, case ref, UPRN or QID
 * Retrieve a QID by case id
-* Create and return a new Uac Qid Link
+* Create and return a new Uac Qid Link - this resulting

 The service relies on, and makes no changes to the casev2 schema maintained by census-rm-case-processor

+# Queues
+The creation of a Uac Qid Link emits a RM_UAC_CREATED message to the uac-qid-created-exchange

 # Configuration